anne-gcd/MTG-Link/docs/intrascaffold_gapfilling/README.md

 ## Input files

 In the case of **intra-scaffold gap-filling**, you should have the following input files:
-* A draft genome assembly in **FASTA** format
+* A sequences file in **FASTA** format
-    * the FASTA file contains scaffolds sequences with 'Ns' regions (where 'Ns' regions will be treated as gaps/targets).
+    * the FASTA file contains scaffolds sequences with 'Ns' regions (where 'Ns' regions will be treated as gaps/targets) (reference genome).
 * A set of linked reads in **FASTQ** format
     * the FASTQ file is a **barcoded** FASTQ file from linked reads.
 The barcode sequence must be in the header (BX:Z tag).
 For example, the *longranger basic* pipeline outputs a FASTQ file with barcode information attached.
     * the FASTQ file must be **gzipped**.
-* An indexed **BAM** file obtained after mapping the linked reads onto the draft genome assembly
+* An indexed **BAM** file obtained after mapping the linked reads onto the reference genome
     * the BAM file is a *Samtools* **indexed** BAM file.
 Each read in the BAM file has **barcode** information attached.
 For example, the *longranger* pipeline outputs an indexed BAM file containing position-sorted, aligned reads.
 Each read in this BAM file has Chromium barcode and phasing information attached.

 **NB**: If you don't have the FASTQ file, you can generate it with the following command: